Unitary authorities of England: Restructuring

 The process of changing from a two-tier local government to a structure based on unitary authorities is called 'restructuring'.
 The Secretary of State responsible for local government invites proposals from local areas to restructure into unitary authorities, and the Secretary decides whether or not the change should be implemented.
 The restructuring is carried out by an Order.
 There are no examples in the UK of councils restructuring back into a two-tier system.

-Functions

-Unitary authorities combine the powers and functions that are normally delivered separately by the councils of non-metropolitan counties and non-metropolitan districts.
-These functions are housing, waste management, waste collection, council tax collection, education, libraries, social services, transport, planning, consumer protection, licensing, cemeteries and crematoria.
-The breakdown of these services is as follows:

 Criticism

 Unitary government has been criticised for damaging local democracy.
 Opponents to unitary authority criticise the 'bigger is better' assumption and highlight that larger councils breed mistrust of councillors and reduction in public engagement and voter turnout.
 Outside the UK, multi-level local government is the prevailing system, with major towns normally having a local authority.
 The average size of a local authority in England is 170,000, three times that of Europe.

+Comparison

+Unitary authorities combine the powers and functions that are delivered separately by the councils with two-tier governance.
+These functions are housing, waste management, waste collection, council tax collection, education, libraries, social services, transport, planning, consumer protection, licensing, cemeteries and crematoria.
+The breakdown of these services is as follows: